 When you are visiting Sedona, it doesn’t take too much to see a spectacular view while you are driving around, taking a hike or just exploring around the stunning landscape.
-It’s easy to get inspired immediately with the surroundings wherever you are around the city or outdoors.
-But if you are looking for some of the most inspiring views to capture, take a look at some of these locations that will get you the best opportunities to photograph around Sedona.
+It’s easy to get inspired immediately with the surroundings and checking the fun thing to do in Sedona.
+But if you are looking for some of the most inspiring views to capture, take a look at some of these locations that will get you the best places to photograph Sedona and surrounding areas.

-Where to take the best photographs around Sedona
+Here’s where to take the best photographs in Sedona

-It’s interesting that the bluff where the airport is located in really in the central part of Sedona and commands impressive views to many of the stunning mountains, bluffs and outcrops around Sedona.
+You wouldn’t expect this to be a popular Sedona attraction but considering fantastic Sedona photography views, the bluff where the airport is located commands impressive panoramic views to many of the stunning mountains, bluffs and outcrops around Sedona as well as the central part of Sedona town and surrounding areas.
 It’s easy enough to follow the signs to the airport and go directly to the parking lot with the vista point.
 Further downhill is a smaller parking lot with a short hike for you to capture some extra spots of landscapes surrounding the city.

 Red Rock ranger station and visitors center

 One of the most scenic drives entering the Sedona area and scenic landscapes is taking Highway 179 from the Highway 17 junction all the way to downtown Sedona.
-Make sure that you stop and visit the Red Rock ranger station (One mile south of Oak Creek Village) for the magnificent views of the Sedona landmarks from the outdoor patio overlook.
+You’ll find a lot of fantastic Sedona photography must visit spots and your first stop is to visit the Red Rock ranger station (One mile south of Oak Creek Village) for the magnificent views of the Sedona landmarks from the outdoor patio overlook.
 This first impression of Sedona gives you a wonderful view of the valley and many of the popular monuments/mountain ranges.

 Tip – visit the information desk and ask for tips on other popular hiking trails, places to eat and personal photo opportunities in the area

 Past the village of Oak Creek on Highway 179 is a parking lot to the Bell Rock pathway and vista point.
-There are a few scenic trails that you can take around this area with stunning views of Bell Rock, the Courthouse Butte and other outcrops in this area.
+This Sedona hike is acturally a few scenic trails that you can choose from in exploring the area with stunning views of Bell Rock, the Courthouse Butte and other outcrops in this area.